 Fall and Spring CPT

 Employment is limited to part-time (20 hrs/week or less) during the Fall and Spring semesters.
 Graduate students who have advanced to candidacy are eligible for full-time employment during the semester as long as the employment is integral to their degree program.
 For both Graduates and Undergraduates, CPT in the final semester of enrollment is limited to part-time 20 hours/week.
+Note: Because CPT is part of the academic program of study, CPT is counted seperately from on-campus employment, and CPT work hours do not impact on-campus employment work hours.

 Full-time (20 hours or more per week) employment is allowed for all continuing students in the summer.
 If summer is the first or final semester of a student’s degree program, CPT is limited to 20 hours per week.
 To be eligible, students must enroll in one of the current or next available Summer Sessions (A-E) in one of the courses listed above.
 Check with the sponsoring faculty member to determine the number of units required.
 Authorization can be granted from the day after spring semester officially ends up to the last day of the summer (day before fall classes begin).
 Some students may need to obtain a course code from their academic advisor to be able to add Independent Study units into their Summer enrollment.
+Note: Because CPT is part of the academic program of study, CPT is counted seperately from on-campus employment, and CPT work hours do not impact on-campus employment work hours.

 The Application Process